Tawhid: Annihilation and subsistence

 According to the concept of Fana, Annihilation and Subsistence, "Man's existence, or ego, or self-hood... must be annihilated so that he can attain to his true self which is his existence and "subsistence" with God.
 All of man's character traits and habits, everything that pertains to his individual existence must become completely naughted and "obliterated" (mahw).
 Then God will give back to him his character traits and everything positive he ever possessed.
-But at this stage, he will know consciously and actually—not just theoretically—and with a through spiritual realization, that everything he is derives absolutely from God.
+But at this stage, he will know consciously and actually—not just theoretically—and with a thorough spiritual realization, that everything he is derives absolutely from God.
 He is nothing but a ray of God's Attributes manifesting the Hidden Treasure".

 Shah Nimatullah Wali describes the necessity to turn away from everything subject to change in order to come close to God and turn away from idolatry:

 "So turn away from everything and find thus what you seek.
 Once you've abandoned everything He'll then reveal a cheek."

 Simultaneously, the author warns the audience not to confuse poverty with "lacking possession" (turning away from everything subject to change):

 "The meaning of 'non-existence of ownership' is that the poor man has nothing that can be attributed to himself as a possession, to the extent that he becomes annihiliated from himself, such that, 'The poor man does not need anything and nothing needs him.'
 This is the station of pure unity and absolute oneness, notwithstanding the fact that unity becomes confirmed each time an excess is shed, for 'Unity is the shedding of excesses.'
 This is the reason why it has been said, 'When poverty is perfected there is only God left.'"